Ruben-Lohberg/RubenOS/README.md

 ### Debugging with gdb

-To debug a version run it in debug mode by running:
+Run the OS in debug mode by running:

     make debug

-When the virtual machine is running, you can open another terminal and start gdb from the version's directory.
-This enables you to use the predetermined configurations I set up in the version's .gdbinit file.
+When the virtual machine is running, you can open another terminal and start gdb.
+This enables you to use the predetermined configurations I set up in .gdbinit

 From there on you can walk through the instructions with:

     ni